 Flashes of early experience come into my mind – having my head forced under the shower to have my hair washed while I screamed in terror.
 Falling sideways in the bath and the bubbles covering my face, my screams being ignored because my mother was putting on her makeup.
 Being thrown into the deep end of the public pool by the neighbours, sinking beneath all the legs around me, and then being pulled out by my laughing parents.

 My nervous system learned to numb the terror early.
-I have been gently rewiring my brain with somatic experiencing, building my capacity to feel, and as I do, the grief for what being numb has cost me is rising.
+I have been gently rewiring my brain , building my capacity to feel, and as I do, the grief for what being numb has cost me is rising.
+There is sorrow in realising how little of life has been allowed into my days, how frightening it is to feel it.

 When your life force shines too brightly for those around you, and those around you are your caregivers, then you learn to turn your light down, way down, to a simple spark.